Paul Cunningham (journalist)

-Paul Cunningham is an Irish journalist and author.
-He is currently Political Correspondent for RTÉ News and Current Affairs.
+Paul Cunningham (born 1970) is an Irish journalist and author.
+He is currently Political Correspondent for RTÉ News.
 He has regularly reported on conflicts, natural disasters and other matters outside the EU.
 Most recently he reported from Iran, Ukraine and Iraq.
 He has won multiple awards for his work.
 Cunningham has also written two books, including Ireland's Burning.

 Career

 Early career

-Cunningham started to write articles for local newspapers in Dublin, before freelancing with the Irish Times and Irish Press.
+Cunningham started to write articles for local newspapers in Dublin, before freelancing with The Irish Times and The Irish Press.

 Quickly he began to pick up freelance shifts on RTÉ Radio 1 and RTÉ 2FM as a sub-editor and news-reader.
 After 2 years, he was appointed to the RTÉ Newsroom as a reporter.

 Lindsay Tribunal

 From 1999 to 2001, Paul Cunningham reported on the infection of Irish people with haemophilia, with HIV, and with Hepatitis C from contaminated blood products.
 In recognition, he won "National Radio Journalist of the Year" in the ESB National Media Awards in 2000.
 He followed this up with a documentary exposing the practices of US-based drug firms that exported infected blood products to Ireland.
 The programme, Bad Blood, won an Irish Film and Television Award.
 He co-wrote a book, with Rosemary Daly, on the impact of contaminated blood products called A Case of Bad Blood for Poolbeg Press.